 With the rapid increase in population, urbanisation and global warming, the challenges faced by cities are also on the rise as limited resources must be shared with more and more people.
 To make sure that the ever increasing population can enjoy the benefits of urbanisation, our cities must learn to make smart use of the available resources.

-environmental sustainability is not alone
+Environmental sustainability is not alone

 The issue of environmental sustainability is, however, closely interlinked with social and economic development.
 Unless the environment is managed wisely, the eco-system will be disturbed beyond repair.
 There are a number of intermeshed critical environmental issues that play a vital role in developing and tracking sustainability objectives.

 A UNEP report issued earlier this year describes twenty one emerging issues connected with the global environment in the 21st century.
-This and other issues pertaining to developing smart cities will be discussed at the Smart Cities Summit on 10 – 12 July 2012 in Durban.

-growth of existing cities and the creation of smart cities
+Growth of existing cities and the creation of smart cities

 The increase in population has led to an unexpected growth in city buildings.
 According to the United Nations, the world’s cities must be ready to accommodate at least 2.9 billion extra people by the middle of this century.
 As existing cities grow, hundreds more will need to be built.